 Marigolds grow to be different heights and widths depending on the cultivar (the marigold variety).
 Typically, each plant’s height ranges from 6″ all the way up to 2 feet!
 You’ll want to plant marigolds 6″-20″ apart from each other, depending on how much you want them to grow into each other.

-Given the different varieties, here’s a look at some of our popular varieties’ heights and spreads of marigolds that we carry have:
+Given the different varieties, here’s a look at some of the heights and spreads of marigolds that we carry have:

 - Bonanza Yellow marigolds: Up to a foot tall, with a spread of about 8 inches

 - Super Hero™ Spry marigolds: Grows 10-12 inches tall and wide

 - Bonanza Orange marigolds: Grows 10-12 inches tall and spreads 6-10 inches wide

 Marigolds’ height, spread and even bloom size will vary a good bit according to their variety.
 Make sure to check the plant’s tag for specific instructions on how to care for your marigold.

 Soil type for the best marigold care

 Like most annuals, marigolds will need well-drained soil.
 Root rot is always a probable disease in most areas when planting marigolds in soil that doesn’t drain well.

 Well-drained soil usually means that the soil is properly aerated as well.
 This provides the plants’ root system plenty of oxygen and promotes nutrients for the plant to feed off of.

 Plant marigolds in fertile soil that has plenty of organic matter, if possible.